Frequently Asked Questions

 Fluorescent tubes are recyclable through our Hazardous Waste Collection Program.
 Download a copy of our Household Hazardous & Electronic Waste Schedule and list of acceptable items.
 Regular incandescent bulbs are not recyclable and should go in the garbage.

 Blue boxes are usually available from your local municipal office.
-While there is normally a fee of about $8.00 policies may vary from one municipality to the next.
-You can also exchange your broken blue box for a new one.
-Click here to find a location near you.
+While there is normally a fee of about $15.00 policies may vary from one municipality to the next.
+You can also exchange your broken blue box for a new one, free of charge.